ssshake/retro-computing-internet-resources/README.md

-This list is maintained by: [Richard Bettridge](https://richardbettridge.com)
+This list is maintained by [Richard Bettridge](https://richardbettridge.com)